microsoft/FeatureManagement-Dotnet/README.md

 This tells the feature manager to use the "FeatureManagement" section from the configuration for feature flag settings.
 It also registers a customized feature filter `MyCriteriaFilter`.
 Please refer to the `Implementing a Feature Filter` section below for more details.

+By default, the feature manager retrieves feature flag configuration from the "FeatureManagement" section of the .NET Core configuration data.
+If the "FeatureManagement" section does not exist, the configuration will be considered empty.

-You can also specify that feature management configuration should be retrieved from a different configuration section by calling configuration.GetSection and passing in the name of the desired section.
+You can also specify that feature flag configuration should be retrieved from a different configuration section by calling configuration.GetSection and passing in the name of the desired section.
 The following example tells the feature manager to read from a different section called "MyFeatureFlags" instead:
 ``` C#
 …
 services.AddFeatureManagement(configuration.GetSection("MyFeatureFlags"));
 …
 ```

-**Advanced:** By default, the feature manager retrieves feature flag configuration from the "FeatureManagement" section of the .NET Core configuration data.
-If the "FeatureManagement" section does not exist, the configuration will be considered empty.
-When a specific configuration section is provided to `AddFeatureManagement()`, the feature manager will fall back to the root of that configuration section to look for feature definitions, if there is no "FeatureManagement" section found.

 ### Scoped Feature Management Services
+By default, the feature manager and feature filters should be registered as singleton services by calling `AddFeatureManagement`.

-There are scenarios that feature filters are not necessarily be singleton ([#15](https://github.com/microsoft/FeatureManagement-Dotnet/issues/15), [#258](https://github.com/microsoft/FeatureManagement-Dotnet/issues/258)).
+There are scenarios that feature filters are not necessarily be singleton.
 For example, users may want to use feature filters which consume scoped services for context information.
 In this case, the feature management should be registered as scoped by calling `AddScopedFeatureManagement`.

 This example demonstrates how to register feature manager and feature filters as scoped services to allow the feature filter `MyCriteriaFilter` to consume the scoped context provider service `MyContextProvider`.
 ``` C#